-- Offering top ranked programs.
-For the third consecutive year, Hispanic Business Magazine ranked UTEP’s MBA program the #1 graduate business program for Hispanics in the U.S., and our graduate programs in Engineering were again ranked among the top ten, for the eighth year in a row.
+UTEP’s top-ranked programs.
+For the fifth successive year, Hispanic Business Magazine ranked UTEP’s MBA the #1 graduate business program for Hispanics in the U.S., and, its engineering graduate programs ranked among the top 5 for the tenth consecutive year.

-UTEP ranks first nationally in the number of Hispanic graduates in both Nursing and Education.
-UTEP ranks second among all U.S. colleges and universities in the total number of degrees awarded to Hispanics.
+UTEP ranks first nationally in the number of Hispanic graduates in Mathematics and Statistics, Engineering, and Education, and third among all U.S. colleges and universities in the total number of bachelor’s degrees awarded to Hispanics in all academic disciplines.

 Our geographic location, on the border of the United States and Mexico, makes UTEP distinctive.
 UTEP students live and study in the world’s largest bi-national metropolitan area, unlike any other university setting.
-Despite recent problems in neighboring Juarez, El Paso consistently ranks as one of the safest cities of its size in the U.S.
+In addition to its border setting and beautiful mountainous terrain, El Paso consistently ranks as one of the safest cities of its size in the U.S.

 UTEP shares a rich history with the surrounding region.
 We were founded in 1914 as the Texas School of Mines and Metallurgy, with 27 students and a handful of faculty and staff, to respond to the needs of the mining industry in the region at that time.
-From this modest beginning, UTEP has grown into a dynamic urban university that serves more than 22,700 students enrolled in 75 bachelor’s, 78 master’s and 19 doctoral programs.
+From this modest beginning, UTEP has grown into a dynamic urban university that serves its more than 23,000 students enrolled in 70 bachelor’s, 75 master’s and 20 doctoral programs.
 UTEP is recognized nationally for its leadership role in changing the face of U.S. higher education.
-Our students, who are 77% Hispanic, mirror the population of this region and, increasingly, that of Texas and the United States.
-UTEP’s success in serving as a catalyst for economic development and quality of life in this region has also placed us in the national spotlight as a model 21st century U.S. research university.
+Our students, who are 78% Hispanic, mirror the population of this region and, increasingly, that of Texas and the United States.
+UTEP’s success in serving as a catalyst for economic development and quality of life in this region has placed us in the national spotlight as a model 21st century U.S. research university.